What you'll learn

 Chapter 2

 You can take your retirement savings once you reach the Normal Minimum Pension Age.
 This is currently 55 but will increase to 57 from 6 April 2028.
-You can take your savings earlier if you qualify for ill health or have a protected pension age.
+Though you can take your savings earlier if you qualify for ill health or have a protected pension age.

-There are a range of different options that you can use when you wish to take your pension savings, which are detailed below.
+There are a range of different options that you can use when you wish to take your pension savings.
 You can use several of these options together if your pension allows this, but it’s important to check your pension as all of these options may not be available and you may need to transfer to another pension to access more flexibility.
 Please speak to your pension provider for further guidance.

 If you die over age 75 or benefits are not paid within 2 years of your provider being notified of your death, the options for your beneficiaries are: